inzombiak/BeatHeroes/README.md

 Note: I started on Windows because I didn't have a Mac at the time to test on iOS.
 When I did get a Mac, I didnt keep this version up-to-date one until now, so there might be some bugs, but I don't want to go through them right now

-I stopped working on it before I could do actual gameplay, but it was a good project to test my lua wrapper on.
+I stopped working on it before I could do actual gameplay, but it was a good project to test my Lua wrapper on.
 Controls:
 Click and drag player - move
 Click and drag in a circular way - rotate player